Last updated on

 How to Make Spinach Artichoke Quesadillas

-FIRST STEP: In a large 12 inch frying pan over medium heat combine olive oil and cream cheese until cream cheese has melted, about 2 to 3 minutes.
+FIRST STEP: Get a large skillet and place it over medium heat.
+Combine olive oil and cream cheese until the cream cheese has melted.

-SECOND STEP: Stir in minced garlic, artichokes, and spinach and cook until spinach starts to shrink, about 2-3 minutes.
+SECOND STEP: Stir in minced garlic, artichokes, and spinach.
+Cook until the spinach starts to shrink, about two to three minutes.

-THIRD STEP: Add in mozzarella and parmesan cheese and stir until melted.
-Remove from heat.
+THIRD STEP: Add in the mozzarella and parmesan cheese.
+Stir until melted, and then remove from heat.

 SIXTH STEP: Serve hot or warm.